front-commerce/developers.front-commerce.com/source/docs/advanced/features/flash-messages.md

 description: Your server actions may need to display information to the User after a redirection.
 This guide explains how to use Front-Commerce's flash messages to achieve this.
 ---

 **Front-Commerce 2.3 introduced a "flash message" mechanism to allow developers to implement ephemeral messages without boilerplate**.
-It can be useful on a confirmation URL or for return endpoints (for instance when a Customer comes back on your website from a third-party service).
+It can be helpful on a confirmation URL or for return endpoints (for instance, when a customer comes back to your website from a third-party service).

 ## Add flash messages server side